trusch/libbson/README.md

 A library for converting from and to BSON.
 Also contains a JSON parser/generator based on jsmn.

+It is small in size, the shared object has less than 64KB.

+There are no dependencies.

 Its only export is a single class: BSON::Value.
 This class can hold any value you want to express in bson.
 You can assign and reference its content either by operator= or by the index operator.